 - (1) Response under Normal Conditions - (i) The director responsible for the Corporate Planning Department shall have overall responsibility for risk management for the Group.
-The Corporate Planning Department shall exhaustively and comprehensively manage the Group's risk. - (ii) The Auditing Office shall audit the status of risk management for each department within the Group and report its findings to the Executive Committee and the Board of Directors. - (iii) Under normal conditions, each department shall strive to identify its own risks and implement appropriate risk reduction measures.
-For management risks with the potential to significantly impact business activities, the director of the Board responsible for the relevant department shall consider appropriate risk management measures, which will be deliberated on by the Senior Executive and Executive Committees for implementation. - (iv) To control risks associated with the environment, quality assurance, accidents and disasters, appropriate countermeasures shall be formulated in advance by the Sustainability Promotion Council, Customer Satisfaction/Product Liability Committee, and Safety, Hygiene and Disaster Prevention Meeting, and, when necessary, deliberated by the Executive Committee. - (v) Each plant shall acquire ISO 14001 accreditation and actively pursue measures that promote quality assurance and environmental protection. - (2) Response in the Event of Emergency - In the event of an incident occurring due to a natural disaster or accident, in accordance with the Emergency Response System (the respective manuals for countermeasures against earthquakes or influenza and other infectious diseases), details of said incident shall be reported to the president and Audit & Supervisory Board members.
+The Corporate Planning Department shall exhaustively and comprehensively manage the Group's risk. - (ii) The Executive Management Board shall strive to identify and assess management risks with the potential to significantly impact business activities, and the whole Group shall work to implement risk reduction measures.
+For management risks that arise during the fiscal year, the director responsible for the relevant risk shall consider appropriate risk management measures, which will be deliberated on by the Executive Management Board for risk management - (iii) To control risks associated with the environment, quality assurance, accidents and disasters, appropriate countermeasures shall be formulated in advance by the Sustainability Promotion Council, Customer Satisfaction/Product Liability Committee, and Safety, Hygiene and Disaster Prevention Meeting, and, when necessary, deliberated by the Executive Management Board or the Executive Committee. - (iv) Each department shall strive to identify its own risks and implement appropriate risk reduction measures.
+In addition, each plant shall acquire ISO 9001 and ISO 14001 accreditation and actively pursue measures that promote quality assurance and environmental protection. - (v) The director responsible for risk management reports on the progress of risk management to the Executive Committee and the Board of Directors.
+The Auditing Department audits the status of risk management for each department in the Group and reports its findings to the Executive Committee and the Board of Directors. - (2) Response in the Event of Emergency

+In the event of an incident occurring due to a natural disaster or accident, in accordance with the Emergency Response System (the respective manuals for countermeasures against earthquakes or influenza and other infectious diseases), details of said incident shall be reported to the president and Audit & Supervisory Board members.
 At the same time, the director of the relevant department shall collect all relevant information, formulate response measures, clarify causes and determine countermeasures, submitting a report on these actions to the Executive Committee and the Board of Directors.